Michele231/pyUFO/README.md

 ### on_sphere()

-INPUTS:
+**INPUTS**:
 1. ssp_lat  : Latitude of the sub-satellite point.
 2. ssp_lon  : Longitude of the sub-satellite point.
 3. hsat     : Height of the satellite perpendicular to the surface (km).
 4. phi0     : Observation direction (central optical axis) azimuth angle (counterclockwise with respect to N) (°).
 5. theta0   : Observation direction (central optical axis) zenith angle (90° = nadir) (°).
-6. r_opt    : Opening radius of the optics (mrad) (np array).
+6. r_opt    : Polar coordinate radius for the description of the optic shape (mrad) (np array).
-7. xi_opt   : Angle of the optics (°) (np array).
+7. xi_opt   : Polar coordinate angle for the description of the optic shape (°) (np array).
 8. shape    : Shape of the optics (circular or custom).
 9. r_sphere : Radius of the sphere (km).

-OUTPUTS:
+**OUTPUTS**:
 1. latf  : latitude of the FOV contour on the sphere.
 2. lonf  : longitude of the FOV contour on the sphere.

 ### on_ellipsoid()

-INPUTS:
+**INPUTS**:
 1. ssp_lat      : Latitude of the sub-satellite point.
 2. ssp_lon      : Longitude of the sub-satellite point.
 3. hsat         : Height of the satellite perpendicular to the surface (km).
 4. phi0         : Observation direction (central optical axis) azimuth angle (counterclockwise with respect to N) (°).
 5. theta0       : Observation direction (central optical axis) zenith angle (90° = nadir) (°).
-6. r_opt        : Opening radius of the optics (mrad) (np array).
+6. r_opt        : Polar coordinate radius for the description of the optic shape (mrad) (np array).
-7. xi_opt       : Angle of the optics (°) (np array).
+7. xi_opt       : Polar coordinate angle for the description of the optic shape (°) (np array).
 8. shape        : Shape of the optics (circular or custom).
 9. semimajor_ax : Equatorial radius (semi-major axis) (km).
 10. semiminor_ax : Polar radius (semi-minor axis) (km).

-OUTPUTS:
+**OUTPUTS**:
 1. latf  : latitude of the FOV contour on the ellispoid.
 2. lonf  : longitude of the FOV contour on the ellispoid.

-Note that the conversion of ECEF coordinates to latitude involves a circular relationship, and it is solved iteratively using Ferrari's solution.
+Note that, for ellipsoids, the conversion of ECEF coordinates to latitude involves a circular relationship, and it is solved iteratively using Ferrari's solution.
 This method may encounter numerical instability when the difference between the semi-major and semi-minor axes becomes significant.
 To circumvent this issue, it is recommended to maintain the relative difference between these axes below 15%.
 However the ECEF coordinates are always well determinated, and can be retrieved from the main function (xf,yf,zf).

 ### Example: